Euramsia/personal-website/content/post/videoproject-sweden/index.md

 ---
 title: "Video project Backpacking Sweden"
-subtitle: "Learning how to tell a story in a video"
+subtitle: "Figuring out how to tell a story as video"
 # Summary for listings and search engines
-summary: "Learning how to tell a story in a video"
+summary: "Figuring out how to tell a story as video"

 # Link this post with a project
 # projects: [Open Science]